Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 The invocation manager is responsible for deciding whether the target component should be invoked locally or remotely, thus acting as a dispatcher.
 It is also responsible for realising the interaction.

-The invocation manager has access to the full structure of the web service (eg via the `WebServiceModel` object) and the deployment structure structure (ie information about the number of processes running the web service, the endpoints implemented by each process, etc).
+The invocation manager has access to the full structure of the web service (eg via the `WebServiceModel` object) and the deployment structure (ie information about the number of processes running the web service, the endpoints implemented by each process, etc).
 It uses these data to determine how to best dispatch individual invocations.
 A handler's invocation manager is dynamically detected and provided this information, similarly to how `RequestInjectable`s are handled.